briandiephuis/nestjs-realworld-example-app/README.md

 Manually forcing a sign-out on all devices for a specific user can be handled through `/auth/force-sign-out`.
 Note that this will only invalidate previously generatated __refresh tokens__ for this user.
 Currently valid access tokens will remain valid for their (relatively short) lifetime.

 This approach does not require a stateful mechanism to (in)validate tokens without loosing a means to ban users after their short-lived access token expires.
 If immediate bans are a requirement, token based auth is probably not be the right tool for that job.

+## Example queries and mutations

+Example queries are provided as an [Insomnia Git Sync](https://support.insomnia.rest/article/193-git-sync) here: https://github.com/briandiephuis/nestjs-realworld-example-app-insomnia

+⚠️ Don't forget to set the environment to `Localhost`

+Authentication is handled through [chaining of request](https://support.insomnia.rest/article/175-chaining-requests) using the `Sign In` call, parsed as a `Response => Body Attribute`.
+See the `Bearer` tab of the `Me` query for an example.